Orchard Hills, NSW

 Where is Orchard Hills?

-Orchard Hills is a suburb of New South Wales, Australia.
+Orchard Hills is a suburb of New South Wales, Australia, in the Penrith local government area.

 What is the population of Orchard Hills?